brief illustration -post 5-bearing types connections

 A solved problem 10-1-for bearing connection-How to get the value of shear for a bearing connection?

-We are going to check the solved problem 10-1, for the shear part from Prof. Alan Williams’s book.
+We will check the solved problem 10-1, for the shear part from Prof. Alan Williams’s book.
 The first part will estimate the shear force applied to a connection based on the shear of bolts.
+We have a case of double shear.
+I have included a sketch to show the shear force distribution for the case of double shear quoted from the Engineering beginner site.

 We will start, check the solved problem 10-1.
 The title is Bolts in Shear and Bearing with Deformation a design consideration.
 So the item which we are dealing with is the 0.25″ deformation.